morrownr/8821cu-20210916/README.md

 sudo ${EDITOR} /etc/wpa_supplicant/wpa_supplicant.conf
 ```

+Note: Replace ${EDITOR} with the name of the text editor you wish to use.

 #### Step 2: Delete the relevant WiFi network block (including the '`network=`' and opening/closing braces).

 #### Step 3: Press ctrl-x followed by '`y`' and enter to save the file.